 Where can I store my instrument?

 You can rent a locker in the basement of Lincoln Hall.
 Lincoln offers three different sizes of lockers: small (fits smaller instruments, like violins), medium (fits instruments like horns), and large (fits taller instruments, like cellos, and can be shared between two students).
-You can contact the Lincoln Hall front office to get on the locker rental waiting list, or take a look at the informational flyers that will be posted up and around the lockers towards the beginning of the semester.
+You can contact the Lincoln Hall front office to get on the locker rental waiting list or take a look at the informational flyers that will be posted up and around the lockers towards the beginning of the semester.
 There is a small rental fee of $15 to rent a locker.

 Are there any other music opportunities at Cornell?

 Yes!
 You can join a private studio with your instrument professor.
 You can reach out to these professors towards the beginning of the semester.
 If you audition for orchestra, you'll likely meet your instrument professor during your audition, who will be one of your audition judges.
-Some professors also send out studio audition and information to emails gathered from the orchestra audition form, so keep an eye out for that.
+Some professors also send out studio audition information to email addresses gathered from the orchestra audition form, so keep an eye out for that.